lethain/staff-eng/src/markdown/guides/being-visible.md

 You can always have more visibility within your organization, but at some point increasing your visibility is likely reducing the opportunities for others to create visibility for themselves.
 Internal visibility is not strictly zero-sum, but it’s constrained by the attention of the folks you want to see your work.

 My advice would be to use the [promotion packet exercise](https://staffeng.com/guides/promo-packets) to identify if lack of visibility is likely to hold you back in the promotion process.
 If so, work to clear that threshold, but not much further.
-Visibility is a transient currency, learning and developing yourself is a permanent one; focus on the later once you’ve done the minimum to clear the former’s cliff.
+Visibility is a transient currency, learning and developing yourself is a permanent one; focus on the latter once you’ve done the minimum to clear the former’s cliff.